 Take a Class

 Now is the perfect time to learn more about what to expect and how to prepare for your baby.
-El Camino Health offers classes on labor and delivery, baby care, breastfeeding, baby safety and other topics.
+El Camino Health offers classes on childbirth preparation, baby care, breastfeeding, infant safety and other topics.
 Our prenatal classes are taught by experienced labor and delivery nurses who have special certifications in their fields.
 Free breastfeeding support groups and Internationally Board Certified Lactation Consultants are available to provide support once you go home.

-A birth plan is just what it sounds like — a list of your choices and wishes for during and after childbirth.
-Creating one can help you consider and communicate whether you'd like pain medication, how you plan to feed your baby and other preferences.
-You can use our birth plan template to get started.
+Birth Preferences are just what they sound like — a list of your choices and wishes for during and after childbirth.
+Creating one can help you consider and communicate whether you'd like pain medication, how you plan to feed your baby, and other preferences.
+You can use our Birth Preference template to get started.

 We welcome privately contracted doulas to attend your delivery.
 Your doula is considered part of your care team, so they will not take the place of your designated support person.
 They will not be permitted to attend labor and delivery of patients who are COVID-19 positive.
-Please read our FAQ for more information about doulas and the requirements for them during Covid-19.
+Please read our FAQs for more information about doulas and the requirements for them during COVID-19.